There are simple things you can do to help reduce threats and ensure the future of koalas on the Gold Coast.

 - Currumbin Waters

-- Keep your dog under effective control when in public and comply with dog restrictions.
-If you see a koala on the ground, place your dog on a leash (even in dog off-leash zones) and move away from the area, to reduce stress on the koala
+- If you see a koala on the ground, place your dog on leash immediately (even in a dog off leash area).

 Koalas occur widely throughout the Gold Coast, particularly within important urban areas such as Elanora, Currumbin Waters, Burleigh Heads, Pimpama, Coomera, Coombabah, Arundel, and Helensvale.